Oxfordshire Domestic Abuse Service (ODAS) Helpline - 0800 731 0055

 Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to:

-Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.
+Coercive behaviour is abuse used to harm, punish, or frighten a victim.